VvnShen/Project3/README.md

 4) initialize the swap
 please put a number in Value field.
 This number is the Ether amount initializer want to swap to USDC, i.e. here init_amount = 10 Ether.
 ![image](https://user-images.githubusercontent.com/88476898/152664258-a0962d85-8a1f-4313-98cb-3c3dbb8f10dd.png)
-Note 10 Ether is depositing into the Dex_ETH_owner_trading contract, and get locked until a settler come to settle the swap.
+Note: 10 Ether is depositing into the Dex_ETH_owner_trading contract, and get locked until a settler come to settle the swap.
 The state=1 below means locked.
 ![image](https://user-images.githubusercontent.com/88476898/152664283-b5f17040-1df7-4a05-bfb2-b0aeb7804eb4.png)

 5) ok time to settle the swap.